-- (d) Traditional IRA Rollover to Employer-sponsored Retirement Plan.
-You may roll over an Eligible Rollover Distribution from a traditional IRA to an Employer-sponsored Retirement Plan that accepts rollovers.
-For this purpose, an Eligible Rollover Distribution is any taxable distribution from a traditional IRA that is not an RMD.
-To qualify as a rollover, you must roll over the Eligible Rollover Distribution to the Employersponsored Retirement Plan no later than 60 days after you receive it.
-The 60-day requirement may be waived by the IRS in certain situations, such as casualty, disaster or other events beyond your reasonable control. - (e) Conversion of Traditional IRA to Roth IRA.
-You may be eligible to roll over (i.e., convert) all or any portion of your existing traditional IRAs into your Roth IRAs.
-However, if you are age 73 or older (or 72 or older if you reached 72 before January 1, 2023, or 701/2 or older if you reached 701/2 before January 1, 2020), you must receive your RMD for that year prior to converting your traditional IRA.
-The amount of the rollover from your traditional IRA to your Roth IRA is treated as a distribution for federal income tax purposes and is includible in your gross income (except for any nondeductible contributions).
-Although the rollover amount generally is included in gross income, the 10% early distribution penalty does not apply to rollovers from a traditional IRA to a Roth IRA, regardless of whether you qualify for any exceptions to the 10% penalty.
-To qualify as a rollover, you must roll over the distribution from your traditional IRA to your Roth IRA within 60 days after you receive it.
-The 60-day requirement may be waived by the IRS in certain situations, such as casualty, disaster or events beyond your reasonable control.
-Alternatively, you may arrange for a trustee-to-trustee transfer.
-If you wish to make a Roth IRA conversion for a particular year, you must complete the conversion by December 31 of that year, even if the 60-day period would end after December 31. - (f) No Rollover of Required Minimum Distributions.
-You cannot roll over to your IRA any RMDs which you receive from your IRA or your Employer-sponsored Retirement Plan. - (g) NAV Rollover Policy.
+- (d) Employer-sponsored Retirement Plan to Roth IRA Conversions.
+A rollover from an Employer-sponsored Retirement Plan to Roth IRA conversion can be made directly through a trustee-to-trustee transfer or indirectly through distribution and rollover within 60 days.
+Rules similar to the rules described in (c) above apply.
+The amount of the conversion from your Employersponsored Retirement Plan to your Roth IRA is treated as a distribution for federal income tax purposes and is includible in your gross income (except for any after-tax contributions).
+The 10% early distribution penalty does not apply to the rollover, regardless of whether you qualify for an exception to the 10% penalty.
+However, if the amount rolled over is distributed within five (5) years thereafter, the 10% early distribution penalty (and exceptions thereto) will apply at that time as if the distribution was included in income. - (e) No Rollover of Required Minimum Distributions.
+You cannot roll over to your IRA any RMDs which you receive from your IRA or your Employer-sponsored Retirement Plan. - (f) NAV Rollover Policy.
 In certain instances some mutual fund companies may allow retirement plan assets that had been invested in their mutual funds to be moved into an IRA and the money reinvested into their mutual funds as Net Asset Value (NAV) reinstatements without new sales charges.
 These options will vary by mutual fund company and may require you to roll over the assets into an IRA held at the mutual fund company in order to receive this benefit.
-If you decide to establish a fund-held IRA account to take advantage of a NAV program, Edward Jones will not be the broker-dealer of record on the account.
+If you decide to establish a fund-held IRA account to take advantage of an NAV program, Edward Jones will not be the broker-dealer of record on the account.
 After your retirement assets are invested in the IRA account under the NAV program at the fund company, you can decide to transfer your mutual fund holdings from the account at the fund company to an IRA account at Edward Jones with no commissions being charged.

-3. Recharacterizations.
+- (g) Qualified Tuition Program to Roth IRA Rollovers.
+If you are a beneficiary of a qualified tuition program (i.e., a 529 Plan), you may be permitted to rollover funds from your 529 Plan to your Roth IRA if certain requirements are met.
+For more details, refer to IRS Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs). - 3.
+Recharacterizations.
 If you make a contribution to a traditional IRA, you may later recharacterize either all or a portion of that contribution as having been made to a Roth IRA, along with net income attributable thereto.
 Recharacterization generally involves a trustee-to-trustee transfer of the contribution and income from the traditional IRA to the Roth IRA.
 Instruction for the recharacterization must be given to the Custodian and any other trustee or custodian involved in the transaction.
 The deadline for completing a recharacterization of a contribution is the deadline for filing your federal income tax return (including extensions) for the tax year for which the contribution was made, and the recharacterization must be reported on that return.
 Recharacterized amounts are treated as having been contributed to the Roth IRA on the same date and for the same taxable year that the amount was contributed to the traditional IRA.
 To the extent you have made nondeductible contributions to an IRA, you may need to file IRS Form 8606.
 Pursuant to IRS regulations, you may not recharacterize a conversion.